hduggan72-source/UGD-Crate-Storage-Calculator/ROADMAP.md

 - update to v13 from V12 (GITHUB FILES ONLY)
 - Add LIVE LOAD calculations to Results UX and PDF Summary page
 - Add Storage volume vs. Elevation graphic chart (x/y axis)
+- check "used perimeter" value that is displayed on Results screen when complex shape is calculated (ex.
+1511-02)

 ## Backlog / Future Enhancements (Add here when ideas come up)